Vocation Resources:

 Why name it Seedbed?
 St. John Paul II said that “The family is the Seedbed of Vocations”.
 With that in mind, Seedbed is a group designed to support and encourage parents of men and women who are discerning their supernatural vocation or who have already said YES to the priesthood or consecrated life (in all its forms).
 If you are a parent of a discerner, seminarian, priest, sister, etc., or know someone who is, tell them to type in Vocation Ministry: Seedbed into the search feature of Facebook and ask to join.
 They will answer a few short questions, and then be accepted into the group.

-How to Encourage Your Child’s Religious Vocation?
-8 Essential Tips
+8 Essential Tips on How to Encourage Your Child’s Religious Vocation

 After praying, reading, and researching, if you still feel called to the priesthood or religious life, reach out to a trusted priest or religious sister